PositronicsLab/positronicslab.github.io/_posts/2015-10-18-adaptive-integration.markdown

 date:   2015-10-17
 ---

-<p class="intro"><span class="dropcap">T</span>he speed of time stepping-based, multi-rigid body simulations with contact seems to be reaching a performance asymptote.
-Wang (2013) profiled such
+<p class="intro"><span class="dropcap">T</span>his research focuses on approaches for speeding multi-rigid body dynamics simulation of robots with intermittent contacts.</p>

-a simulation (using Gazebo/ODE) modeling multiple robotic scenarios and found that the bulk of running time goes to processes related to the constraint (contact, joint limit, and joint equations) solve.</p>
+The speed of such simulations with contact seems to be reaching a performance asymptote.
+Wang (2013) profiled such a simulation (using Gazebo/ODE) modeling multiple robotic scenarios and found that the bulk of running time goes to processes related to the constraint (contact, joint limit, and joint equations) solve.

 This process has received considerable attention from both researchers and implementors, and large further improvements seem unlikely, at least in our area of interest (simulating typical manipulator, legged, and humanoid robots).